onfido/onfido-ios-sdk/README.md

 }
 ```

-To access the result object for a face capture input the `case` as `OnfidoResult.face`.
+To access the result object for a face capture, input the `case` as `OnfidoResult.face`.

-#### Objective-C
+##### Objective-C

 `[ONFlowResult]` is a list with multiple results.
 The result is an instance of `ONFlowResult` containing 2 properties:

 * `type`, which is an enum with values `ONFlowResultTypeDocument`, `ONFlowResultTypeFace`
-* `result`, which instance type can be of `ONDocumentResult` or `ONFaceResult`.
+* `result`, whose instance type can be of `ONDocumentResult` or `ONFaceResult`.
 The result type can be derived by
   the `type` property

-##### Capture result payload
+#### Capture result payload

-You shouldn't need to inspect the results of the document and face captures as the SDK handles file uploads.However, if
+You shouldn't need to inspect the results of the document and face captures as the SDK handles file uploads.
+However, if
 you want to see further information, you can access the result object.

 Example for a document capture: